maxtuno/PEQNP/docs/stdlib.md

         """
         An operative structure (like integer ot constant) that represent a subset of at most k elements.
         :param data: The data for the subsets.
-        :param k: The maximal size for subsets.
+        :param k: The maximal bits for subsets.
         :param empty: The empty element, 0, by default.
         :return: An instance of Subset.
         """